 HOLMRISB8 has donated in total 8,080 fruit, herbal and nut trees equally divided for the following four villages in Ghana; Alhassan Kura, Kupal Gbeni, Kurawura Kura and Nyogbeni.
 A gift that is highly appreciated by the communities because it will give them a future income and a vital source of food.
 And furthermore, taking care of the forest will provide them with meaningful work.

 Steffen Max Høgh, CSR-director at HOLMRISB8 explains why: ‘This year (2019) we have decided that the donation of the 8,080 trees is our Christmas gift for our customers – the gift becoming an integrated strategic initiative.
 In our production wood is by far the most used material and we strive to balance our use of wood to minimize our climate impact.
 Of course, our tree planting effort has a climate target, but equally important we hope that the four community food forests we and our customers have donated for Ghana will support a sustainable development in the area.’

 And he continues: 'By planting trees in Ghana we help the locals and benefit the environment.

 - Can harvest and eat the fruit and nuts from the trees

 - Creating new meaningful job like activities planting and maintaining the forest

 - Trees are important for insects, birds and wild life

 We are very pleased to be able to give this gift, the reaches into the future and benefits humans and the environment.'

-A brand-new Community food forest in Zorobogu in Northern Ghana financed by Tommerup Heilskov
+A Community food forest in Zorobogu, Northern Ghana financed by Tommerup Heilskov

 For every coffin we produce one tree is planted!